Joshua M. Miller

 Before joining Katzke & Morgenbesser, Josh was an executive compensation partner in the Tax Department of Proskauer Rose in New York and Washington DC, and an associate in the Executive Compensation and Benefits Department of Wachtell, Lipton, Rosen & Katz in New York.
-Prior to that, Josh worked as the Baltimore Orioles' home team batboy (1995-1996) and clerked for the special investigations unit of Baltimore City State's Attorney's Office on which HBO's The Wire was based (2003).
+Prior to that, Josh worked as the Baltimore Orioles' home team batboy (1995-1996) and as law clerk for the special investigations unit of Baltimore City State's Attorney's Office on which HBO's The Wire was based (2003).

 Josh and his wife reside in Washington DC with their three young children, a daughter and two sons, and their dogs.

 University of Pennsylvania School of Law (J.D., cum laude, 2005)